 I watched Female Trouble last night.
 Too funny.
 Too vulgar.
 Too…real?
 Anyway.
 I was a fan of Divine long before I ever heard of John Waters.
-Sure, Hairspray was cool, but I only watched it for Divine.
-She was beautiful, brave and brilliant.
+Sure, Hairspray was cool, but I watched it only for Divine.
+She was beautiful, brave, and brilliant.
 An old VCR tape in my collection features her music videos, complete with interviews.
-Her soft breathy voice barely concealed the intelligent person behind it.
+Her soft, breathy voice barely concealed the intelligent person behind it.
 How sad she left us so soon.

 My punishment was not the comfy chair, but banishment from the stylish salon.
 In my dream, I could conjure no greater punishment than being forbidden to visit Rodeyo for a periodic haircut and highlight (yes, he’s that good!).
-Horrified by my own shallowness, I woke up.
+Horrified by my shallowness, I woke up.
 This is probably unrelated, but today at the local grocery store, I tracked down a sales associate to insist on a reduced price for brand name milk ($2.99) since the store brand on sale ($1.79) had run out.